Property Valuation in the Netherlands

 What Does a Property Appraiser Do?

 A property appraiser is an independent professional who determines the market value of real estate.
-They provide objective assessments based on the property itself and local housing market conditions.
-The appraiser documents their findings in a valuation report that is sent to mortgage lenders or used for other purposes.
+They provide an objective assessment based on the property itself and on local housing-market conditions, then document their findings in a valuation report that goes to your mortgage lender (or serves another purpose, such as a sale or divorce).

 Why Do I Need a Property Valuation?